-On the last Wednesday of April 2022, a couple days before Golden Week Holiday, I don an orange button-down shirt, black trousers, gray spring suit jacket, cracked and torn ancient black dress shoes, and set out from my underground Machida apartment with my blue sports bag in a light rain to teach English at the college in Jiyugaoka where I’ve been teaching a decade, though now I only teach 2 days a week, it’s my only job and the only way for me to stay in Japan.
+On the last Wednesday of April 2022, a couple days before Golden Week Holiday, I don an orange button-down shirt, black trousers, gray spring suit jacket, cracked and torn ancient black dress shoes, and set out from my underground Machida apartment with my blue sports bag in a light rain to teach English at the college in Jiyugaoka where I’ve been teaching a decade, though now I only teach two days a week, it’s my only job and the only way for me to stay in Japan.

 I take a dump at the public restroom in the big park across the street.
 The water often doesn’t stop running when I flush the toilet in my apartment.
 Since I’m a Deadbeat Tenant I feel too guilty and ashamed to ask the Landlord to fix it.

 The rain has stopped falling by the time I arrive at Machida Station.

 I take the Yokohama Line to Nagatsuta, the Denentoshi Line to Futako-Tamagawa, and the Oimachi Line to Jiyugaoka.
 On the journey I finish reading Sleeping Beauties so I can give the tattered paperback to Hana as promised.

 The Lady Boss, Niece of School’s Founder, is a Freemason Witch.
 I fear she’ll make me the latest victim of random hire and fire like she did to Dave and Felipe half a decade ago, since she already threatened to fire me twice if I didn’t get a haircut.

 Thank God, Jesus, and the Japanese Buddha, she isn’t there!